marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-for-code-generation-conventions.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: code generation conventions, options, code generation, run-time options

 .. _code-gen-options:

-.. index:: code generation conventions

-.. index:: options, code generation

-.. index:: run-time options

 Options for Code Generation Conventions
 ***************************************